 If you’re planning a visit to Australia, here are some of the advantages to visiting Australia during the winter:

 - Not only do we have a dry winter, but the heat is dry too at this time of year.
 It’s not humid or sticky or as intensely scorching as it can be in summer (and even in spring and autumn).
 It’s just lovely sunshine with clear, crisp blue skies.
 It’s still sunny enough to be outside in the fresh air, but you can hike and go for bike rides without dying from heat exhaustion or collapsing in a wet puddle of sweat!
-I love going out for walks in winter as in summer it is often too hot for it (as an example, in our warm summers, we can’t walk our dog during the middle of the day as it’s just too hot for his paws on the pavement!)
+I love going out for walks in winter as in summer it is often too hot for it (as an example, in our warm summers, we can’t walk our dog during day – some days it’s too hot by 8am for his paws on the pavement!)

 - Many places like Alice Springs, and tourist destinations like Kata Tjuta and Uluru are so much nicer to explore in winter when it’s cooler.
 (As someone who visited Uluru and the Northern Territory in the hottest months, I can safely say I would have much preferred exploring at the start of winter instead of the height of an Australian summer!)